paulpritchard/sieve_of_pritchard_alternative_implementation/README.md

 The space required for array w is O(N/log log N) words each with O(log N) bits, and for d is O(N) bits (although the C++ implementation uses bytes).

+When only counting is requested, the work performed is dominated by the cost of compression, which is proportional to the number of deletions performed by the dynamic wheel sieve for primes up to N^(1/3).
-When only counting is requested, the time-complexity is O(N/(log N\*log log N)) operations.
+So the time-complexity is still O(N/log log N)) operations, but with a very small constant factor.
 The space required for array w is O(N/(log N\*log log N)) words, and for d is O(N/log N) bytes (which again could be bits).
-This time-complexity is bettered only by the specialised algorithms for prime counting dating from Meissel's in 1870.

 ### wheel_sieve_fast_counter_two.cpp